itamar-mizrahi/Psifas-Home-Assignment/README.md

 3. Run `npm start` to start the service.
 4. The service will be running on http://localhost:3000.

+run on postman the url localhost:3000/statistics for results
 ## Running the tests

 1. Run `npm test` to run the tests.